aimeos/aimeos-docs/src/admin/jqadm/create-subparts.md

 }
 ```

-All methods beside the last two are optional and default implementations exist in the base class, so you only have to implement the methods you really need.
+All methods beside the last three are optional and default implementations exist in the base class, so you only have to implement the methods you really need.
 The `getSubClient()` and `getSubClientNames()` will care about creating the configured subparts, so your subpart can be extended dynamically.

 # Class methods